 To do it, lie on your back on the floor with your legs elevated onto an exercise ball.
 Once you’re comfortable to continue, you need to bend your knees to roll the ball towards you, hold for a second, and then slowly roll it back again.
-This backwards movement will cause your torso to leave the floor more and more as the ball slides under you, which makes it great for your back and core.
+This backwards movement will cause your torso to leave the floor more and more as the ball slides under you, making it great for your back and core.

-Like any deadlift and as the name suggests, you need to stand with one leg in the air.
+Like any deadlift, and as the name suggests, you need to stand with one leg in the air.
 That’s a good start.
 From there, lean forward so you can grab the weight (kettlebells have higher handles) and then contract your hamstrings to straighten yourself upward again.
 Repeat this for however many reps you are wanting to complete one leg at a time rather than alternating for the most efficient way to do it.
 And remember to keep a straight back.

-Last but not at all the least, we have swings.
-This is one of the more iconic exercises on the list and for good reason too!
+Last but not at all least, we have swings.
+This is one of the more iconic exercises on the list, and for good reason too!
 It does use most of your posterior chain, but it’s your hamstrings that are really setting the weight in motion.
 It is, however, difficult to not involve your upper body and perform what is essentially a front raise.
 Really focus on your hips.

 With your feet shoulder-width apart and the kettlebell between them, pick it up and push your hips back to begin the backward motion.
-Then, quickly push forward again using your hamstrings and thrust the weight upward to shoulder height, and back down again.
+Then, quickly push forward again using your hamstrings and thrust the weight upward to shoulder height and back down again.
 Don’t let the momentum build up too much, and keep things controlled.